FahaDragusss/Machine-Learning-Portfolio/Linear Regression Models from Scratch Deployment/Linear Models/ElasticNet/README.md

 - ElasticNet serves as a **hybrid regularization model**, combining benefits of Lasso and Ridge.
 - Ideal for datasets with **many features** or **high multicollinearity** — but unnecessary here.
-- Deployment was skipped due to **no added benefit** over simpler models.

 ---